How to create artwork for a large banner?

 Colour Settings on Banners

 You should create your artwork in CMYK colour format.
 Websites use an RGB format to display colours with digital cameras & Smart Phones, saving photograph data in RGB.
 Print presses use a CMYK process, so you will need to convert any imagery to CMYK.
 Because of the limitations of the CMYK colour spectrum, some RGB colours will appear a little duller when converted.
 The colour conversion process will affect mostly brighter and vivid colours which fall out of the CMYK colour spectrum.
 This dulling of images is unavoidable with design software such as Photoshop converting images to the nearest CMYK colour.
 It is best practice to convert images to CMYK before placing them into Illustrator files.

 Do I need any bleed on a printed Banner?

 What is a safe area on a Banner?

 When saving your banner artwork, please create outlines to all your text and type.
-It’s important to create outlines on all files even when saving files as a pdf.
+It’s important to create outlines on all files, even when saving files as a pdf.
 You can supply artwork in Adobe Illustrator, Adobe Photoshop, Jpeg, Jpg and EPS formats.
 File formats that we don’t accept include all Microsoft applications, PNG and SVG files.
-Make sure that your document is set to CMYK and ensure that you embed any images before saving.
+Ensure that your document is set to CMYK, and ensure that you embed any images before saving them.